szilard/benchm-ml/README.md

 With respect to accuracy, for some reason Spark's algo is significantly less accurate than the other ones (H2O's outlying accuracy for *n* = 0.01M is due to adding regularization automatically and should not be taken into consideration).
-In fact, the differences in memory efficiency and speed will start to really matter only for larger sizes (beyond the scope of this study).
+Again, the differences in memory efficiency and speed will start to really matter only for larger sizes (beyond the scope of this study).

 Note that the linear models' accuracy increases only a little from 100K to 1M and it is virtually